Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1200-1245

-Innovative approaches to strengthening legal frameworks to support nuclear security was explored by regulators/competent authorities and law enforcement.
+Nuclear Regulator Roundtable Regulators/competent authorities and law enforcement representatives explored innovative approaches to strengthening legal frameworks to support nuclear security.
 Lessons learned from nuclear security incidents were shared in the form of recommendations.

 1245-1345